Beeswax body butter - super fast absorbing, nourishing, full of essential fatty acids, amazing!

 - sharp knife

-- add mango butter, grapeseed oil and beeswax into a glass measuring cup. if you're not using a digital scale make sure your mango butter is cut up into small pieces and place them as close to together in the measuring cups as possible.
+- add mango butter, grapeseed oil and beeswax into a glass measuring cup. if you're not using a digital scale, make sure your mango butter is cut up into small pieces and place them as close together in the measuring cups as possible.

-- place bowl in a small sauce pan filled with 2 Inches of water. melt on low heat while stirring with spatula (Caution: bowl and liquid will be very hot, use oven mits to remove)
+- place the bowl in a small saucepan filled with 2 Inches of water. melt on low heat while stirring with a spatula (Caution: bowl and liquid will be very hot; use oven mitts to remove)

-- remove glass measuring cup carefully from water bath and set on a dish towel on counter to cool
+- remove the glass measuring cup carefully from the water bath and set it on a dish towel on the counter to cool

-- using a hand mixer with one whisk attachments whip until soft peeks form
+- using a hand mixer with one whisk attachment whip until soft peaks form

 - let body butter rest and fully come to room temperature

-- whip again until body butter is white and fluffy
+- whip again until the body butter is white and fluffy

-- transfer body butter to container with lid
+- transfer body butter to a container with a lid

 - store away from heat and sunlight, make sure your hands are dry when applying body butter - introducing water will cause mold to form

-There are several "tricks" you can use to make your body butter feel less greasy.
-One is to add cornstarch (or clay) to your recipe as I did in my whipped body butter recipe.
+You can use several "tricks" to make your body butter feel less greasy.
+One is to add cornstarch (or clay) to your recipe, as I did in my whipped body butter recipe.
 Another way would be to add an ester that will enable your body butter to be absorbed fast, like in my non-greasy shea body butter.

-The easiest way that will give you the best results is to choose natural butters and carrier oils that will get readily absorbed by the skin.
+The easiest way is to choose natural butters and carrier oils that the skin will readily absorb.

 Since there's no water in homemade body butter it doesn't require a preservative.
 To extend shelf life you could add a small amount of vitamin e oil.